Netflix Tudum 2022: How To Watch The Event And What To Expect

 As stated, Netflix Tudum 2022 is composed of five virtual segments.

 The first of these is Korea-specific and marks the official start of Tudum 2022.
-The event begins at 11 am KST (10 am MYT) on 24 September.
+The event begins at 11 am KST (10 am SGT) on 24 September.

 Upcoming Korean movies and shows on the streaming platform, including announcements around the next season of Squid Game, are expected during this event.

 Tudum 2022 comes to a close in Japan, with announcements around Japanese movies and shows coming to Netflix.
-The Japanese segment begins on 25 September, 1:00 pm JST (9:30 am IST).
+The Japanese segment begins on 25 September, 1:00 pm JST (12pm SGT).

 Where to watch Tudum 2022